keithgroup/mbGDML/docs/source/mbe.rst

 Specifying fragments in mbGDML
 ==============================

-In order to make many-body predictions we have to specify the fragments to generate :math:`n`-body combinations from.
+In order to make many-body predictions, we have to specify the fragments to generate :math:`n`-body combinations.
-For example, we can consider making a MBE(2) prediction of a water and methanol cluster.
+For example, we can make an MBE(2) prediction of a water and methanol cluster.
-This is rather small system, but it is useful for understanding the concepts.
+This is rather small system, but it helps understand the concepts.

 .. figure:: images/mbe-explained/2-body-example.png
    :width: 250px